Baqend/guide/src/index.md

 ## Device registration

-A registered device is represented in baqend by the Device class.
+A registered device is represented in Baqend by the Device class.
 The Device class contains the `deviceOs` field which contains the platform name of the registered device, currently `Android` or `IOS`.
 To register a new device you must first obtain a device token with your used mobile framework.
-With the token you can register the device on baqend.
+With the token you can register the device on Baqend.

 It is not required to register a Device every time your App initialize.
 The SDK provides you a flag, that indicates if the Device is already registered.
 Therefore you must only request a device token if the device is currently not